Obrascón Huarte Lain

 Obrascón Huarte Lain, S.A. (/es/); branded as OHLA Progress Enablers since July 2021, is a Spanish multinational construction and civil engineering company.
 The company is involved in infrastructure and commercial property construction, homebuilding and the operation of toll road and other transport concessions.
 In the latter, the group is particularly active in Mexico.
 OHLA also has a majority-owned American subsidiary called OHL USA which is based in College Point, New York.

-OHLA was founded by the $900 million merger in 1999 of the firms Obrascón-Huarte and Construcciones Lain.
+OHLA was established through the $900 million merger of the firms Obrascón-Huarte and Construcciones Lain in 1999.